entando/entando-docs/vuepress/docs/k8s-operator/add_datasource_to_eap_image.md

-# Steps to include a new datasource in EAP Server image
+# Add a New Datasource in EAP Server

 With EAP should be enough to add a set of parameters the EntandoApp custom resource.